 Strategic Workforce Planning and HR

-Now that you have have some clear goals in mind, start fleshing out the finer details.
+Now that you have some clear goals in mind, start fleshing out the finer details.
 Identify the employees who will be affected by any changes in your company.
-Ensure everyone, from the managers, to the IC department and other HR staff are all on the same page.
+Ensure everyone, from the managers to the IC department and other HR staff are all on the same page.

 Download a free copy of our HR Strategy